leonardnzekwe/sorting_algorithms/README.md

 # C - SORTING ALGORITHMS

-A Custom Implementation of Some Sorting Algorithms in C.
+A Custom Implementation of Some Sorting Algorithms.

+An ALX SWE Project on C - Stacks, Queues - LIFO, FIFO.

 ## Authors